MicrosoftDocs/visualstudio-docs/docs/debugger/debug-installed-app-package.md

 For more information about debugging UWP apps, see the blog posts on [debugging installed app packages](https://blogs.msdn.microsoft.com/devops/2016/03/30/updates-for-debugging-installed-app-packages-in-visual-studio-2015-update-2/) and [building Universal Windows Apps (UWP)](https://blogs.msdn.microsoft.com/visualstudio/2016/08/02/universal-windows-apps-targeting-windows-10-anniversary-sdk/).

-## Debug installed UWP apps on a local machine
+## Debug an installed UWP app on a local machine

 1. In Visual Studio, select **Debug** > **Other Debug Targets** > **Debug Installed App Package**.

 1. In the **Debug Installed App Package** dialog, under **Connection Type**, select **Local Machine**.

+1. Under **Installed App Packages**, select the app you want to debug, or type its name in the search box.
+Non-running installed app packages appear under **Not running**, and running apps are under **Running**.

    ![DebugInstalledAppPackage](../debugger/media/debug-installed-app-pkg.png "DebugInstalledAppPackage")

-1. Under **Installed App Packages**, non-running installed app packages appear under **Not running**, and running apps are under **Running**.
-Select the app you want to debug, or type its name in the search box.

 1. If necessary, change the code type under **Debug this code type**, and select other options.
-Select **Do not launch, but debug my code when it starts** to start debugging when the app starts.
+   - Select **Do not launch, but debug my code when it starts** to start debugging when the app starts.
 Starting debugging when the app launches is an effective way to debug control paths from [different launch methods](/windows/uwp/xbox-apps/automate-launching-uwp-apps), such as protocol activation with custom parameters.

 1. Select **Start**, or if the app is running, select **Attach**.

 > [!NOTE]
-> You can also attach to any running UWP or other app process by selecting **Debug** > **Attach to Process**.
+> You can also attach to any running UWP or other app process by selecting **Debug** > **Attach to Process** in Visual Studio.
 You don't need the original Visual Studio project to attach to a running process, but loading the app's symbols will help significantly when debugging a process that you don't have the original code for.
 See [Specify symbol and source files in the debugger](specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md).

-## <a name="remote"></a> Debug an installed app on a remote computer or device
+## <a name="remote"></a> Debug an installed UWP app on a remote computer or device

-The first time Visual Studio debugs an installed UWP app on a Windows 10 device or remote post-Creator's update Windows 10 computer, it installs the remote debugging tools on the target device.
+The first time Visual Studio debugs an installed UWP app on a Windows 10 device or a remote post-Creator's Update Windows 10 computer, it installs the remote debugging tools on the target device.

 1. [Enable developer mode](/windows/uwp/get-started/enable-your-device-for-development) on the Visual Studio computer and the remote device or computer.